athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

 - monthly-mean-temp.csv^3

-Save the file with the filenamemonthly-mean-temp.csvin your current working directory.
+Save the file with the filename `monthly-mean-temp.csv` in your current working directory.

 The dataset has 20 years, or 240 observations.
 We will trim the dataset